Los Angeles Chargers vs. Las Vegas Raiders NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - When Los Angeles scores more than 25.4 points, it is 7-3 against the spread and 8-2 overall.

-- In games that Los Angeles picks up more than 330.8 yards, the team is 8-6 against the spread and 9-5 overall.
+- Los Angeles is 8-6 against the spread and 9-5 overall when the team piles up more than 330.8 yards.

 - This year, the Chargers have turned the ball over 20 times, seven more than the Raiders' takeaways (13).